Chocolate. Birthday cake. Your favorite blended coffee drink. Sometimes it feels like all the good things have sugar in them.

 Fruits with lower GI values, such as apples with the skin on and other fruits that have edible skins, should be chosen over high GI foods like bananas, though healthy people who eat a balanced diet can typically consume fruit without worry.

 When you’re craving a treat, eat some fresh fruit to curb the desire while satisfying your sweet tooth.
-It contains many nutrients including fiber that promote satiety, so you won’t overeat.
+It contains many nutrients that promote satiety, including dietary fiber, so you won’t overeat.

 If you’re worried about the effects of fructose, limit your servings of fruit to two daily.